parthshah231/earthquake_analysis/README.md

 ## Dataset Info:

-This data set is taken from USGS(U.S Geological Survey).
-The USGS provides reliable scientific information to describe and understand the Earth; minimize loss of life and property from natural disasters; manage water, biological, energy, and mineral resources; and enhance and protect our quality of life.
+This data set is taken from USGS(U.S Geological Survey), USGS provides reliable scientific information/ data to describe and understand the Earth.
 - 10 years of earthquake data through out the globe (2013-2023)
 - Link to the website: https://earthquake.usgs.gov/earthquakes/feed/